Readit News logoReadit News

 I can't help but feel like it's less secure than the default layout - I'm quite good at hiding my PIN and typing quickly, but when the positions of the numbers are randomised, I feel like I practically end up saying my PIN out loud as I try and remember it.

-julian_t · 9 months ago
+julian_t · a year ago

 Had this at an ATM recently, and it took a couple of tries at my PIN before I looked at the keypad and realized what was going on.
 One more wrong PIN and I could have lost my card.

-pandemic_region · 9 months ago
+pandemic_region · a year ago

 I occasionally still get this in certain petrol stations.
 Always catches me off guard.

-hargup · 9 months ago
+hargup · a year ago

 I have seen this with some of the card swiping machines in India.

-fuglede_ · 9 months ago
+fuglede_ · a year ago

 One way to avoid this element of surprise, for those who do not enjoy surprises, could be to have only a single key whose action upon clicking would simply be the most probable next action.